 Tone suck is the degradation of a guitar’s signal, typically heard as a reduction or filtering of the high-end.

 Tone suck happens for a multitude of reasons.

 Most commonly, it’s an issue of cable length.
 Guitar patch cables are unbalanced.
 They essentially have an inner conductor wire insulated from an outer conductor shield (ring-shaped if seen in a cross-sectional diagram).

-The inner conductor carries the signal and the outer conductor acts as a shield and return path for the signal.
+The inner conductor carries the signal, and the outer conductor acts as a shield and return path.
 Together, the two conductors act as a capacitor and the cable, in its entirety, acts as a distributed capacitor.

 This effectively means that the longer the cable, the greater the capacitance.
 More capacitance leads to a lower cutoff frequency in the low-pass filtering causes by the cable.

 This destroys tone by filtering out the top-end and muffling the sound.